hamdyaea/SolarSystemPercentage/README.md

  Developer : Hamdy Abou El Anein
  hamdy.aea@protonmail.com
  This programm is not finish, I am working on it

+The index.html page is created in /var/www/html/
+Put the pictures and the json file in the same directory to make it run.

 ```sh